Zoo Knoxville COVID Policy

 Can I purchase tickets when I arrive at the zoo?

-- Yes, but we strongly encourage purchasing tickets onlineat zooknoxvile.org or by phone at (865) 637-5331 to minimize contact for safety.
+- Yes, but we strongly encourage purchasing tickets online at zooknoxvile.org to minimize contact for safety.
 You may be asked to delay entry if we are at capacity.

 What if I am a passholder or member?
 Do I need a reservation?